 Over the years, the Firefly Arts Collective (FAC) has been proud to provide grant support to Firefly artists to enable them to express and fulfill their varied creative visions.
 These grants are intended to support and promote radically-expressive, community-based, interactive and/or collaborative projects that help define and shape the creative core of the event.

 The Temple aims to satisfy both civic and spiritual needs by creating a sacred gathering space at Firefly.
 The Temple is placed in the field and provides a space for Fireflies to seek quiet contemplation and introspection at the event.
 It is of the utmost importance that the Temple defines a physical (and emotional) space; that said, it does not have to be a traditional shelter or building.

-It is traditional for the Temple to serve as a place for participants to leave offerings, and the structure will be burned on the Saturday night of the event.
+It is traditional for participants to leave offerings at the Temple if they wish, and the structure will be burned on the Sunday night of the event.

 Summary of Deadlines

 - Jan 11, 2024: Temple applications open

 - Feb 11, 2024: Temple applications due.
 This is a strict deadline.
 Proposals submitted after the deadline will NOT be considered.